-Senior Scarlett Osborn’s independent study, The Ecology of the Avery Island Alligator, is deeply rooted in her family’s home and history.
-Scarlett arrived at ESA in 2021 after having lived in Cape Town, South Africa.
-While she lives in Lafayette now, her connections to Avery Island inspired her research project.
+Senior Scarlett Osborn’s independent study, "Alligator Management and Ecology Surrounding Avery Island, Louisiana: Revisiting E.A.
+McIlhenny’s Observations: The Alligator’s Life History," is deeply rooted in her family’s home and history.
+Scarlett arrived at ESA in 2021 after having lived in Cape Town, South Africa, but southern Louisiana was already a familiar place.
+It's her family connections to Avery Island that inspired her research focus.
+Her final report highlights the intersection of ecology, economics, land management, biology, and history, as well as Scarlett's enthusiasm for environmental science and her pride in her legacy.
 Here’s our Q&A with Scarlett:

 What is your independent study about?